hyperledger-labs/perun-node/README.md

 ```

 dst-go is installed in the local machine and the binary will be available at the set GOBIN path.
+If GOBIN is not set, they it can be found at ~/go/bin

 ### Build using Make